aspose-email/Aspose.Email-API-Reference-Tutorials/content/english/net/email-attachment-handling/removing-attachments-from-emails-csharp-implementation/_index.md

 ### How can I learn more about Aspose.Email for .NET?

-For more detailed information and documentation about Aspose.Email for .NET, visit the official documentation: [Aspose.Email for .Net](https://reference.aspose.com/email/net)
+For more detailed information and documentation about Aspose.Email for .NET, visit the [Aspose.Email for .Net API Reference](https://reference.aspose.com/email/net)

 ### Can I test the Aspose.Email library before integrating it into my project?